018. Natural treatments for prevention: tired eyes and eye conditions

 Chamomillae flowers (Chamomile flowers) soothing, disinfectant, anti-inflammatory due to the azulenes that cause the tissues to release histamine which produces a desensitization of the body.

-Eye baths with an infusion prepared from 3 tablespoons of flowers to a cup of water; after 15 minutes, filter.
+Eye compresses with an infusion prepared from 3 tablespoons of flowers to a cup of water; after 15 minutes, filter.

 Calendulae flowers (Calendula flowers) soothing.